bgonzalezbustamante/academic-kickstart/Netlify/content/project/survival-civil-servants.md

 [Carla Cisternas](../../authors/ccisternas) (CC)

 **Funding** <br />
 This research was possible thanks to financial support from the Department of Public Administration and Policy of the Universidad de Santiago de Chile under the 2018 Academic Performance Agreement.
-The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+The funder had no role in study design, data collection and analysis, decision to publish, or manuscript preparation.

 **Competing Interests** <br />
 The authors declared no potential conflict of interest with respect to this research.